-When making a property settlement, a Family Law Court can look beyond legal title to determine, as a practical matter, whether a spouse has exclusive control of an asset.
+When making a property settlement, a Family Law Court can look beyond the legal title to determine, as a practical matter, whether a spouse has exclusive control of an asset.
 Ownership can be attributed to a spouse even if the asset is titled in the name of a company.

-Family Law Courts can take other steps when a spouse uses a business to shelter assets.
+Family Law Courts can take other steps when a spouse uses business to shelter assets.
 In an appropriate case, the court can transfer shares of the company from one spouse to the other.
 That could have the practical effect of transferring control of the company from one spouse to the other.
 The court might also remove a spouse as the director of a company, limiting the spouse’s ability to control the company’s actions.

 Trusts are often established by parents or grandparents for the benefit of their children.
-Assets that are held by a trust belong to the trust, even if the income produced by those assets is distributed to the trust’s beneficiaries.
+Assets that are held by a trust belonging to the trust, even if the income produced by those assets is distributed to the trust’s beneficiaries.